Ukhrid: Location

 Ukhrid village is connected to other parts of the area through both railways and roadways.
-The nearest railway station is the Bowaichandi railway station, 3 km from the village and the very nearest roadway is the Khandaghosh-Badulia Road, which is well connected to the State Highway 7 (West Bengal).
+The nearest railway station is the Bowaichandi railway station, 3 km from the village and the nearest roadway is the Khandaghosh-Badulia Road, which is well connected to the State Highway 7 (West Bengal).

 Gram panchayat

 Ukhrid Gram Panchayat is bounded by Lodna and Berugram on the west, Kaiyar on the south, Sagrai and Sankari on the east and Shashanga on the north-east, in the district of Purba Bardhaman.

 The villages under Ukhrid gram panchayat are Ukhrid, Kule, Mahavpur, Gayeshpur, Chagram, Enayetnagar, Krishnapur Kukuria, Saranga, Angram, Tarul, Nowhat and Khantikar.

 It is now under 259, Khandaghosh Vidhansabha constituency and in 37, Bishnupur (Lok Sabha constituency) Lok Sabha constituency.
 The pincode no of Ukhrid is 713142 and Telephone/STD code is (+91) 03451.

 Ukhrid is about 94 km from Kolkata, the state capital and is about 21.5 km from Bardhaman, the district headquarters and is about 7.5 km from Khandaghosh.